thenexthub/Codira/docs/ABI/CallingConvention.rst

 Function signature lowering
 ===========================

-Function signatures in Swift are lowered in two phases.
+Function signatures in Codira are lowered in two phases.

 Semantic lowering
 -----------------